giriv11/rs999static/GITHUB_TOKEN_SETUP.md

 ## 🔑 Why You Need a GitHub Token

-Your API server needs permission to push blog post commits to your GitHub repository.
-Without it, git commits fail with authentication errors.
+Your API server uses GitHub's REST API to create and update blog post files directly in your repository.
+Without this token, the server cannot push changes to GitHub, and new blog posts won't appear on your website.

 ## 📝 Step-by-Step: Create GitHub Personal Access Token